kogakure/website-hugo-stefanimhoff.de/app/content/articles/2007/i-wrote-a-book-in-gitbook.md

 Last year I stumbled upon **GitBook**, which is an Open Source [software package](https://github.com/GitbookIO/gitbook) and a [hosting service](https://www.gitbook.com/), and decided to write a book with it.

-Gitbook’s hosting service has a free plan, which allows public books and a custom domain.
+GitBook’s hosting service has a free plan, which allows public books and a custom domain.
 And you can add your book from GitHub.
 You can use the software, without the need to host your book on the hosting service.

 ## What is Git?